keesiemeijer/php-basics-tutorial/strings.md

 This code will display `Hello, I want to learn PHP`.
 If it was a single quoted string it would still display `Hello, {$first_string}`.

 The curly brackets `{}` are optional (and also not displayed).
 It tells PHP "This is a variable that should be expanded".
 I recommend to always use them.
-It can prevent errors in some situations.
+Using the curly brackets can prevent errors in some situations.

 **Note**: It's important to know that the value of the expanded variable should be a string.